TomaszStevens/react-native-scrollover-view/README.md

 - _topContent_ - The top content rendered in the scrollover-view.
 This will be static - i.e. the content that is "scrolled over".
 Takes any react-native component.
 - _bottomContent_ - The bottom content rendered in the scrollover-view.
 This will be dynamic - i.e. the content that is itself "scrolled".
 Takes any react-native component.
 - _footerContent_ - If used, when attempting to scroll beyond the bottom bounds of the scrollview, an animated footer will fade in from "behind" the bottom content.
 Takes any react-native component.
-Note: Providing a component with a height around 140 is recommended for best-effect.
+Note: Providing a component with a height ~140 is recommended for best-effect.
 - _hiddenTopContent_ - Hidden content that can be revealed by attempting to scroll beyond the upper bounds of the scrollview.
 Takes any react-native component.
 - _backgroundColor_ - When used, will fill all empty white-space with the color provided.
 Takes any valid JavaScript color.
 Note: Specific parts of the background can be overridden with _statusBarBackgroundColor_ and _footerBackgroundColor_.
 - _statusBarBackgroundColor_ - The colour of the status bar.
 Takes any valid JavaScript color.